 business scales and increases its square footage or room numbers, facility design can become more complex.

-Growing indoors is an expensive venture, but one that can produce incredible results, both with quality of cannabis and profits.
+Growing indoors is an expensive venture, but one that can produce incredible results, both with the quality of cannabis and profits.

 While you want to maximize your growth and profits, you also want to minimize hassles and costs.